aesokolowski/StockPortfolio/README.md

      and summing the quantities.
-Either I can stick to this method and just get rid of the portfolios model or alter the portfolios model to match how a portfolio is represented in the Redux state
+Either I can stick to this method and just get rid of the portfolios model or alter the portfolios model to match how a portfolio is represented in the Redux state -- "buy" thunk creator needs to be cleaned up/possibly refactored, especially the try/catch blocks and corresponding errors
+  -- currently there's no admin account but I don't really see a need for one
+     yet -- unlike a store, for example, I don't need to add new products or update inventory or anything like that --

 Sandbox data provided by IEX API.
 Gets switched to actual stock prices at times I'm not developing it.